 Whatever your reason for wanting to dip your toes in the dating pool, there’s plenty to be gained from taking your search online.
 Perhaps you haven’t yet come across your soulmate, or you’re ready to start dating again after a divorce.

 The evolution of technology has seen online dating sweep the globe, to the point where 1 in 5 new relationships now start online.
-For the most part, any stigma and prejudices attached to the idea of meeting someone online are long gone, and online dating is now widely seen as a convenient and effective way to connect with singles who may have otherwise never crossed your path.
+For the most part, any stigma and prejudices attached to the idea of meeting someone online are long gone – and online dating is now widely seen as a convenient and effective way to connect with singles who may have otherwise never crossed your path.

 The benefits of online dating in your 50s or 60s

-Like everything in life, online dating does come with some negatives such as trying to weed out the good dating profiles from the bad, not being able to form a first impression of someone based on physical interaction and of course – concerns about scams.
-Despite these challenges, online dating has become increasingly popular as more people come round to the idea that often, the good can far outweigh the bad.
+Like everything in life, online dating does come with some negatives.
+For example, it can sometimes be tricky to weed out the good dating profiles from the bad.
+Not being able to form a first impression of someone based on physical interaction and concerns about scams are also downsides of online dating.

-Some of the most talked about benefits of online dating include:
+Some of the most talked about benefits of online dating include…

 - Convenience.
 Whilst the idea of the traditional blind date can be exciting, it can also waste a lot of time because you have no idea whether you’re going to find the person attractive.
-Online dating allows you to form an impression of someone first, and find out whether there are things that you like about them, before deciding whether it’s worth going on a date.
+Online dating allows you to form an impression of someone first, and find out whether there are things you like about them, before deciding whether it’s worth going on a date.

 - Choice.
-You may find yourself interested in someone that doesn’t necessarily tick all the boxes you had in mind, but ticks new boxes instead, and interests you in ways you didn’t expect.
+You may find yourself interested in someone that doesn’t necessarily tick all the boxes you had in mind but ticks new boxes instead, and interests you in ways you didn’t expect.

-- Sitting down and getting to browse potential partners over a cup of tea or a glass of wine can be great fun!
+Plus sitting down and getting to browse potential partners over a cup of tea or a glass of wine can be great fun!

 10 tips to help you get started with online dating